Arthur- Surry Hills

 A little shared plate of assorted treats are next, which included a delicate blue swimmer crab tart with salted egg yolk, and the cobia and seaweed doughnut.
 Arthur describes this nibble as sourdough dough made in the style of a beignet, piped into hot oil.
 It’s filled with a smoked seaweed puree and served with raw fish- in this instance, finely sliced cobia.

 A substantial mackerel fillet made up the first half of the mains.
 The fish was cooked so perfectly, it flaked apart at the touch.
-Served in a simple broth like sauce with kale and mussels, it was simple yet substantial.
+Served in a light broth with kale and mussels, it was simple yet satisfying.

 Finish with…

-A long standing staple on Arthur restaurant’s menu is the Bruny Island cheese tart.
-An add on to the set menu and frankly such a highlight, it features a delicate pastry shell laced with Bruny Island cheddar, filled with seasonal jam (pepperberry and caramelised pear in the past), then topped with cheddar custard and a blizzard of more cheese.
+A long standing staple on Arthur’s menu is the Bruny Island cheese tart.
+An add-on to the set menu and frankly such a highlight, it features a delicate pastry shell laced with Bruny Island cheddar, filled with seasonal jam (pepperberry and caramelised pear on past visits), then topped with cheddar custard and a blizzard of more cheese.
 Despite the richness, the jammy layer cuts through it beautifully, creating a balanced yet sharp contrast of textures and flavours.

 We finished with the seasonal mandarin, strawberry and lemon myrtle dessert.
 While I always prefer a warm dessert, this combination ended up being the perfect antidote to the cheese tart and other sauce-rich mains.
 It had a refreshing, citrusy sweetness, and the juicy strawberries topped with a granita added a satisfying textural bite.